 By creating longer videos you can substantially increase your watch time.
 Watch time is a major factor in YouTube's algorithm since it's an indication of the engagement level and interest degree of the video.
 The longer the watch time, the better your ranking will eventually be.
 When you post a long video, you can reach a relatively high duration of watch time as opposed to a shorter video.

 Use your strong keywords on your video and say them a few times.
-This way you will gain credibility among your viewers and YouTube's algorithm (which is apparently listening to some extent to your videos) will know that you are using the matching keywords and not just using them to draw viewers.
+This way you will gain credibility among your viewers and YouTube's algorithm (which apparently is actually listening, at some extent, to your videos) will know that you are using the matching keywords and not just using them to draw viewers.

-The first 15 seconds of your video are the most crucial ones.
-Most likely that if a viewer has watched the first 15 seconds and didn't move on, he will continue watching.
-So make it impossible for him to leave your video.
+The first 15 seconds of your video are most crucial.
+It’s most likely that if a certain viewer has watched the first 15 seconds and didn't move on to another video, he or she will continue watching.
+You’ll want to make it impossible for your viewer to leave your video.
 Talk about what your video is about and create an interest.

-In summary, explore and learn how to use the SEO tools, it's an inevitable part of posting on YouTube.
-YouTube video optimization is the first and most foremost step in understanding YouTube's algorithm and how it works.
-And if you want your video to be at the top of the search list, you should know how to do it right.
+In summary, if you want success - explore and learn how to use the SEO tools, because whether you like it or not, it's an inevitable part of posting on YouTube.
+YouTube video optimization is the first and foremost step in understanding YouTube's algorithm and how it works.
+In other words - if you want your video to be at the top of the search list, you have to know how to do it right.